Lance Cade

 Lance Kurtis McNaught (March 2, 1981 – August 13, 2010) was an American professional wrestler.
-He was best known for his time in World Wrestling Entertainment (WWE) where he performed under the ring names Garrison Cade and Lance Cade.
+He was best known for his time in World Wrestling Entertainment (WWE), where he performed under the ring name Lance Cade.

 After being trained by Shawn Michaels, Cade made his debut in 1999 and worked in Japan before being signed to a developmental contract in February 2000 by WWE.
-He was assigned to Memphis Championship Wrestling, and later Heartland Wrestling Association, before ending up in Ohio Valley Wrestling (OVW) in 2003.
-In OVW, he formed a tag team with Mark Jindrak, and they were promoted to the Raw brand in June 2003.
-In 2004, the team split up, and Cade took time off after a knee injury, before returning to Raw with new tag partner Trevor Murdoch.
+He was assigned to Memphis Championship Wrestling (MCW), and later Heartland Wrestling Association (HWA), before ending up in Ohio Valley Wrestling (OVW) in 2003.
+He formed a tag team with Mark Jindrak in OVW and they were promoted to the Raw brand in June 2003.
+The team split up in March 2004, and Cade took time off after a knee injury, before returning to Raw with new tag partner Trevor Murdoch in August 2005.
 The pair teamed together for almost three years and won the World Tag Team Championship three times before they broke up in May 2008.
-Cade then entered a storyline with Chris Jericho and Michaels, however, he was released in October 2008.
+Cade then formed an alliance with Chris Jericho, however, he was released in October 2008.

 Professional wrestling career

 Early career (1999–2001)

-Cade started his wrestling career by becoming a student of Shawn Michaels at the Shawn Michaels Wrestling Academy in San Antonio, Texas in 1999.
+McNaught started his professional wrestling career by becoming a student of Shawn Michaels at the Shawn Michaels Wrestling Academy in San Antonio, Texas in 1999.

 Cade and fellow wrestler Bryan Danielson went to Japan on December 1, 1999.
 They competed in Frontier Martial-Arts Wrestling (FMW).
 Cade and Danielson worked as a tag team for a while before they went their separate ways; Cade stayed in FMW and faced off against Extreme Championship Wrestling wrestler Balls Mahoney in tag team matches and a three-way dance against another FMW wrestler.
 Cade left FMW after he was defeated by Mahoney in a three-way dance on February 25, 2000, also involving Crazy Boy.